demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-cookies-add
 ***
-Add new cookie to a specific policy
+Adds a new cookie to a specific policy.

 #### Base Command